Plastic Surgery Blog

 You’ll have a chance to meet with the pre-op nurses as well as your patient coordinators in the pre-op room prior to your surgery in order to ask any last minute questions.
 The anesthesiologist will also come and assess that everything’s a go.

-You’ll stay under observation in the post-operative room for a few hours or until your surgeon has determined that you’re ready to head home, at which point your caregiver will be called to come pick you up and take you home.
+You’ll stay under observation in the recovery room for a few hours or until your surgeon has determined that you’re ready to head home, at which point your caregiver will be called to come pick you up and take you home.

 The most challenging portion of the Mommy Makeover recovery is the tummy tuck that you underwent, particularly if you had muscle repair and also in combination with liposuction.
 One of the toughest parts of the recovery is that you won’t be able stand completely straight for approximately two weeks.
 You’ll have to stay slightly bent at the hip until your surgeon gives you the green light to completely straighten out.